 For a hike that literally takes you off the beaten path, Hasley Pass delivers some of the most beautiful scenery in the Elk Mountains.
 This is a great choice for wildflower season, when the hillsides are waist high in columbine, sunflower, paintbrush, and other colorful varieties.
 The pass itself reveals a spectacular view of Hasley Basin and the 14,000 foot peak of Snowmass in direct view.
 The return leg is both on and off trails, making route finding a bit of a challenge.

 Need a place to stay?
 The Nordic Inn has it all with free parking, an outdoor hot tub, and friendly staff.

-Update 7/4: The snow plug at Emerald Lake is melted and Schofield pass is open.
+Update 11/4: Emerald Lake and Schofield pass is closed for the season.

 |Highlights:||Wildflowers, Mountain Vistas|

 SUV recommended: From the Town of Crested Butte, take Gothic Road (Route 135) north 14 miles over Schofield Pass.
 Shortly after the pass the well established parking lot (view ) and trailhead is on the right side.
 Map (continue past the marker on the map on rte 317 toward the trailhead/parking lot)